elixir-mint/mint_web_socket/README.md

 [`:gun`][gun] / [`:websocket_client`][websocket-client] /
 [`Socket`][socket] / [`WebSockex`][websockex] work by spawning and
 passing messages among processes.
-This is a very convenient interface in Erlang and Elixir, but it does not allow the author much control over the WebSocket connection.
+This is a very convenient interface in Erlang and Elixir but it does not allow the author much control over the WebSocket connection.

 Instead `Mint.WebSocket` is process-less: the entire HTTP and WebSocket states are kept in immutable data structures.
-When you implement a WebSocket client with `Mint.WebSocket`, runtime behavior and process architecture are up to you: you decide how to handle things like reconnection and failure handling.
+When you implement a WebSocket client with `Mint.WebSocket`, runtime behavior and process architecture are up to you: you decide how to handle things like reconnection and failures.

 For a practical introduction, check out Mint's [usage documentation][mint-usage].